trevormee/HTTP_Server/README.md

     ./httpClient
 ```

+5. **Client Notes**
+Once the client begins running, you will be prompted with two questions.
+The first question will ask you what server IP address you want to connect your client too.
+The second question will ask you what file you want to "GET" from the server.
+See the following section, Usage, for more information with testing and running this project!

 ## Usage
 There are a couple options when one wants to view how the HTTP methods are sent and received between the server and the client.